singhkunal2050/singhkunal2050v2/src/blog/2021-07-31-what-is-jamstack-✨.md

 ### How can I get started ?

-The best resources to get started would be the [Jamstack.org](https://jamstack.org/) website and also [James Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) on Youtube Since Jamstack is not a new framework but just a philosophy for website architectures, Its very easy to pick up and especially if you are a frontend developer like me It gives you super powers 🦄
+The best resources to get started would be the <a href="https://jamstack.org/" target="_blank">Jamstack.org</a> website and also  <a href="https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw" target="_blank">James Quick</a> on Youtube Since Jamstack is not a new framework but just a philosophy for website architectures, Its very easy to pick up and especially if you are a frontend developer like me It gives you super powers 🦄

 ### Is it even used by companies ?